 - We are specially qualified to serve military veterans and their families.
 As a Level 4 partner of We Honor Veterans, WesleyLife Hospice is part of a national program that empowers hospice providers to meet the unique needs of military veterans and their families at the end of life.

-- The cost of home hospice services, like the cost of hospice care in a center, is covered by Medicare.
+- The cost of hospice at home services, like the cost of hospice care in a center, is covered by Medicare.
 Veterans’ Administration (VA) benefits also cover the cost.

 - A robust program of bereavement services is offered free of charge to family members for at least a year after the death of their loved one.

 When you’re faced with a decision involving the kind of hospice care to select, the decision comes down to the wishes of your ill family member.
-If they want to die at home, that’s a desire that should be honored — and can be accomplished compassionately and safely with WesleyLife Hospice.
+If they want to die at home, that’s a desire that should be honored — and can be accomplished compassionately and safely with WesleyLife Hospice at home.

 Post Topic(s): HOSPICE